NimrodNetzer/Netflix-Project/README.md

 # Recommendation System

-This project integrates a recommendation system in C++ with a Node.js server and MongoDB database, providing functionalities for user management, authentication, dynamic database operations, and personalized movie suggestions based on viewing preferences.
+This project integrates a recommendation system in C++ with a Node.js server and MongoDB database, providing functionalities for user management, authentication, dynamic database operations, and personalized movie suggestions based on viewing preferences. <br>
 The system operates with the following functionalities:

 1. Server-Based Architecture: A robust Node.js server acts as the backbone of the system, handling all API requests and coordinating between the client and the recommendation system.